Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The Scrum Master is responsible for updating the Sprint Burndown.
 - [ ] The Scrum Master assigns tasks to Development Team members when they need work.
 - [x] The Scrum Master helps those outside the team interact with the Scrum Team.
-- [ ] At the Sprint Review, the Scrum Master identifies what has been "done" and what has not been "done".
+- [ ] At the Sprint Review, the Scrum Master identifies what has been "Done" and what has not been "Done".

 _[⬆ Back to Top](#table-of-contents)_